darcato/beckMotor/README.md

 (called "motorController", sorry!) reading and writing to the motorDriver port.

 ### Supported features
-Absolute and relative movement, automatically stop at limit switches and prevent wrong direction, homing, static setup at startup.
+Absolute and relative movement, automatically stop at limit switches and prevent wrong direction, homing, static setup at startup, encoders and sweep in velocity.

 **WARNING:** remember to correctly configure limit switches (NC/NO contacts; which limit switch, low or high in movement coordinates, is connected to the first input) before starting operations, to avoid damages.
 Modifying the NC/NO settings requires a restart of the beckhoff modules.